jeremytammik/tbc/a/1800_helix_3d_viewer.md

 - Could a Revit plug-in display a copy of what the Revit current 3D view window is displaying?
     - For example: you rotate the model in Revit, the plug-in's 3d view rotates its model view just the same
 - Could a plug-in display a 3d view from the 3d views in a project?
-- What kind of viewer would be required, or is mit ore of a Forge thing?
+- What kind of viewer would be required, or is it more of a Forge thing?
     - Could I use Helix toolkit as a viewer, or another 3rd party, or am I way off base here?

 **Answer:** Answers to your questions: